 Shalako is handsome production.
 I remember hearing audience chuckles during the corny Shalako vocal, and some woo-hoos when Brigitte Bardot turns the desert waterhole into a Paris boudoir.
 Her face and hair look fantastic, considering that she’s been walking and climbing rocks for two days in the Arizona heat!

-Another point of interest is the audio commentary by filmmaker Alex Cox, a Brit who loves Spaghetti westerns and indulged himself directing several enthusiastic latter-day westerns of his own, like the older Leone epics.
+Another point of interest is the audio commentary by filmmaker Alex Cox, a Brit who loves Spaghetti westerns and indulged himself directing several enthusiastic latter-day westerns of his own.
 Alex has plenty to say up front but his talk runs lean later on.
 He ends up covering things like Day-for-Night shooting, and explaining western movie traditions to viewers as if they were no longer common knowledge.
 Who knows, maybe the clichés do need to be re-explained.
 People today can’t identify Golden Age movies stars like Cary Grant.

 The package finishes with a half-dozen trailers of other Kino discs of westerns and Sean Connery pictures.